-Flesch readability scores are probably the most commonly cited and used of all readability scoring formula.
-But, what actually are Flesch (1948) and Flesch-Kincaid (1975) readability scores?
+Flesch readability scores are the most commonly cited and used of all readability scoring formula.
+But, what actually are the Flesch and Flesch-Kincaid readability scores?
 And what do the scores really mean?

-Flesch Reading Ease (1948) is a readability test.
-The score on the test will tell you roughly what level of education someone will need to be able to read a piece of text easily.
+Flesch Reading Ease was created in 1948 as a readability test.
+The score on the test will tell you roughly what level of education someone will need to be able to easily read a piece of text.

-For the Flesch-Kincaid Grade Level test (1975), grade level classifications are based on the attainment of participants in the norming group on which the test was trialled.
-The grade represents norming group participants’ typical score.
-So, if a piece of text has a grade level readability score of 6, this is equivalent in difficulty to the average reading level of the norming group who were at grade 6 when they took the test.
+The grade represents the norming group participants' typical score.
+If a piece of text has a grade level readability score of 6, this is equivalent in difficulty to the average reading level of the norming group who were at grade 6 when they took the test.

 If maths is not your thing, look away now.

 The mathematical formula underlying the two tests look like this:

 For many of us, the sight of a mathematical formula is rather scary.
 But, the building bricks that make up the formulas are actually very simple.

 The rationale here is straightforward.
 Sentences that contain a lot of words are more difficult to follow than shorter sentences.
 Just read James Joyce's Ulysses if you don't believe me.